-As soon as you leave the airport and enter the city you will start noticing the mix of old and new - east and west.
-Along the airport road, you will notice some old buildings with small shops and you will see large modern stores like Ikea or Safeway.
+As soon as you leave the airport and enter the city, you will start noticing the mix of old and new - east and west.
+Along the airport road, you will notice some old buildings with small shops and large modern stores like Ikea or Safeway.

 Amman’s curse and blessing at the same time is that it is built on top of many hills and mountains.
 The hills make it look exceptionally beautiful, with magnificent views.

 Tip: If you don’t live in Amman don’t try to rent a car.
 You will get lost or get very friendly with another car or bus.
 Take a taxi or a bus.
-Hire a van for long distance travel.
+Hire a van for long-distance travel.

 Within the city, you can go at your own pace.
 You should start with the Roman Amphitheater and visit the visitor center located next door.
 You can grab maps and useful information.

-At the bottom of the theater to one side, you will see the museum which boasts a collection of Bedouin artwork and some roman artifacts.
+At the bottom of the theater, to one side, you will see the museum, which boasts a collection of Bedouin artwork and some Roman artifacts.

 On top of the highest hill in Amman, you will see a citadel and a Roman temple.
 This hill is called Jabal Al-Qalaa.
-To get to this Citadel and Temple you can walk across the street from the theater and climb some steep steps to the top.
+To get to this Citadel and Temple, you can walk across the street from the theater and climb some steep steps to the top.
 If you prefer, you can take a taxi to the top.

-Next to the temple, you will find The National Archaeological Museum where you can view 6000-year-old skulls from Jericho, Umayyad artwork, and examples of the Dead Sea Scrolls.
+Next to the temple, you will find The National Archaeological Museum, where you can view 6000-year-old skulls from Jericho, Umayyad artwork, and examples of the Dead Sea Scrolls.

-Close to downtown you can visit some popular spots like:
+Close to downtown, you can visit some popular spots like:

 • Rainbow Street: a charming little street with shops, cafes, and bars.
 Many cafes have a commanding view of the city.

 Tip: Go into one of Cafes in the late afternoon and stick around until dusk.
 You will witness the city lights come on and listen to the calls for prayer.
-If you are lucky you will catch a great fireworks display.
+If you are lucky, you will catch a great fireworks display.

 • Darat al Funun (or “House of Arts”): it is located within 3 old villas and houses both permanent and visiting art collections.